Your Outlander Experience departs from Linlithgow (midway between Edinburgh and Glasgow)

 Your Outlander Tour Itinerary:

-On booking, we will send you a note of suggested things to see and do in either Edinburgh and Glasgow during that time.
-At the end of the day, collect your luggage from the train station and hop on a train to Linlithgow.
+On booking, we will send you a note of suggested places to visit in either Edinburgh and Glasgow.
+At the end of the day, collect your luggage from the train station and board a train to Linlithgow.

 Linlithgow is centrally located between the cities of Edinburgh and Glasgow, and both airports.